 Examples of Dental Malpractice

-Even a simple extraction could go wrong if the dentist doesn’t meet the standard of care his or her profession demands.
-Some examples of dental malpractice could include:
+Even routine procedures can go awry if your dentist doesn’t meet their standard of care.
+Some of the most common examples of dental malpractice include: